Crock Pot Breakfast Casserole

 Instructions

 - You'll want to start this recipe the night before you plan to serve it.
-I will usually wait as long a possible to begin--even eleven o'clock, if possible.
+I will usually wait as long a possible to begin–even midnight, if possible.

 - Gather your ingredients so that you have everything close at hand on the counter or table.
 For this recipe you'll need a large slow cooker.
 I believe mine is 6 or 8 quarts, but you could probably go as small as a 4 quart and be fine.
 Although you may need to reduce the cooking time.